 “You have cancer.”
-About half of all men and one-third of all women in the United States will hear those words in their lifetime.
-That’s 40 percent of us.
+One-third of all people in the United States will hear those words in their lifetime.
 We each hope it’s not us.
 But hope is not a plan.
 And if you’ve heard those three little words, as I did, your life changes forever.
 But blaming yourself, retreating from life, and hoping for no recurrence, is also not a plan.
 Adding yoga to your daily routine—that’s a plan.
 And an effective one!

 An increasing body of research shows that yoga can help prevent cancer, and help cancer patients and survivors manage risk and side effects after treatment.
 As a breast cancer survivor, diagnosed in 2000, I have felt the impact in my own body after many surgeries, chemotherapy, and radiation.
 Yoga brings balance and alignment to all body parts and systems: muscles, bones, organs, and the mind.
 It’s a holistic path to wellness that focuses on interconnection.